warren-bank/mirror-XMail-mail-server/Readme.txt

 	is used to permit SMTP clients authentication with protocols PLAIN, LOGIN, CRAM-MD5 and custom.
-	With CRAM-MD5 method all the entries of this file is tested to validate the client response ( username + ':' + password  is used as secret string to compute CRAM-MD5 checksum with the server challenge ).
 	With custom authentication a file containing all secrets ( username + ':' + password )
 	is passed as parameter to the custom authentication program which will test all secrets to find the one matching ( if exist ).